For Main Chapter (see Members > Resident Members for Residency Chapter selection)

 - Involvement in service-related activities (e.g. Equal Access Clinic, international medicine, etc.).

-Demonstration of a commitment to humanism, as illustrated by the criteria above, shall be the overriding consideration in selecting faculty and resident members.
+Demonstration of a commitment to humanism, as illustrated by the criteria above, shall be the overriding consideration in selecting faculty, fellow, and resident members.
 Chapman Society members should be role models within the College of Medicine for humanism in medical practice and medical education.

 Nominations for residents and faculty may be submitted by both member and non-member individuals and must include a formal letter submitted to the Chairperson for Resident and Faculty Selection prior to the election meeting or personal advocacy on the part of the nominator at the election meeting.
 Consideration for membership shall be based on the criteria for membership into the national Gold Humanism Honor Society as outlined in Article V, Section 2 of this constitution.